stungeye/Learning-Android-Development/README.md

       }

 * I've got the feed items loading up in a `WebView` on click.
 Working nicely.
 Now I have to work on a main list view for where the user can select amongst multiple feeds.
 I also want better exception handling throughout the app.
 A custom list item for feeds that include images might be nice too.
 A progress bar would be nice when loading the webview too.

+**2018-02-28** - Continuing work on the RSS assignment / Winnipeg New App

+* I've got the progress bar going for the webview.
+I'm using an indeterminant horizontal progress bar which I hide once the webview is loaded.
+I did this be overriding the `onPageFinished` callback of my webview's `WebViewClient`.

+* Currently I'm trying to figure out why my listview is re-created (causing the RSS feed to be refetched) after I use the up button from the webview, where it's not re-created if I use the HW back button.
+(The answer was to set the parent activity's `launchMode` to `singleTop` in the manifest.
+[Details here](https://developer.android.com/training/implementing-navigation/ancestral.html).